-

 - Artists can use charcoal, pencil, pastel, chalk, watercolors, acrylics, or oils.

-- Renderings of another’s work will be disqualified.
-Please note that all images, whether computer, artist, or photo generated must be the creation of the student artist.
+- Please note that AI-generated works are not permitted.
+All images, whether created by hand or digitally, must be the original creation of the student artist.

 - Entries that do not follow the criteria will be disqualified.